-TAKE2 is the Victorian Government’s collective climate change action initiative.
+TAKE2 is the Victorian Government’s collective climate change initiative.

 It supports Victorian individuals, business, government, educational and community organisations to take meaningful action to reduce climate change.